Plantagenet Shiraz 2000

 Date tasted: November 2007

-If you're ever in Mount Barker, Western Australia, you owe it to yourselves to see these guys.
-As an added bonus, the Valley Views Motel is the best motel I've ever stayed at in Australia: well priced, comfortable beds, friendly proprietors, and a lovely, quiet location is a beautiful WA country town.
+If you’re ever in Mount Barker, Western Australia, you owe it to yourselves to see these guys.
+As an added bonus, the Valley Views Motel is the best motel I’ve ever stayed at in Australia: well priced, comfortable beds, friendly proprietors, and a lovely, quiet location in a beautiful WA country town.

-This wine struck me as "on the way out", and unbalanced, but in an atypical sense.
+1. This wine struck me as “on the way out”, and unbalanced, but in an atypical sense.

-Everything was backend: there was no fruit up front at all--it was all the mouth feel of a medium bodied wine, and you can tell it was something new worldly... but not much else.
+Everything was backend: there was no fruit up front at all–it was all the mouth feel of a medium bodied wine, and you can tell it was something new worldly… but not much else.

 The action was at the end: an intriguing sweetness, like Cadbury cherry milk chocolate, and really refined and decently moderated tannins over some smoky oak.